jeffhuang4704/nv2kw/environment-variables.md

         - name: "envvar3"
 ```

-I observed different results in my experiment.
+However, I observed different results in my experiment.
 It seems both `envvar3` and `envvar2` are required for access to be allowed.

 | Resource    | Result                                    |
 | ---------- | ---------------------------------------------- |